rix1337/docker-ripper/README.md

 ```
 lsscsi -g
 ```
-In this example, /dev/sr0 and /dev/sg0 are the two files that refer to the optical drive.
+In this example, /dev/sr0 and /dev/sg0 are the two files that refer to a single optical drive.
 These names will be needed for the docker run command.
 ![lsscsi -g](screenshots/lsscsi.png)

 ## Docker run